arnaubrichs/M4L-Devices/README.md

 ### Utility

-- [MultiMap Receiver 1.0](https://maxforlive.com/library/device/8060/multimap-receiver): Link any parameter in Live to anything sent from a global send object in Live or Max.
+- [MultiMap Receiver 1.0](https://maxforlive.com/library/device/8060/multimap-receiver): Map any parameter in Live to anything sent from a global send object in Live or Max.